• Skip to primary navigation

 Partial Wound List (Samples)

 Everyone has negative experiences from the past that impact who they are in the future; this is true for our characters, too.
-If you’re trying to decide which emotional wound might be a possibility for your character and how it might affect him/her in your current story, this thesaurus might be able to help.
+If you’re trying to decide which emotional wound might be a possibility for your character and how it might affect them in your current story, check out these condensed sample entries:

 Accidentally Killing Someone